Updated Wednesday 30th June following the government’s latest update.

 Please expand the headings below for detailed information on the various guidance and economic support available, as well as relevant updates from various departments.

 The Chancellor Rishi Sunak has laid out a series of economic measures to support businesses and individuals through the COVID-19 crisis.
 These are outlined below and are being regularly updated:

 The Recovery Loan Scheme, which includes a government guarantee to lenders of 80%, loans between £25,001 and £10 million replacing the Coronavirus Business Interruption Loan Scheme and Bounce Back Loan Scheme.

 In May 2020, the government announced a series of support measures for the HE and research sector including:

 These measures were added to in July 2020 by Business Secretary Alok Sharma, with the following financial support package for the HE and research sector.
 It includes:

 Collating information from publishing businesses about the most pressing and urgent issues that you are facing will inform our government lobbying strategy.

-Thank you to those who participated in our publisher survey in march.
-We will continue to survey our members to gather business intelligence on how COVID-19 is impacting our industry.
+We may survey our members to gather business intelligence on how COVID-19 is impacting our industry.
 If you would like to participate in these surveys, please get in touch with Eliza: firstname.lastname@example.org

 The Booksellers Association and their members are very grateful for anything publishers can do to promote books and bookselling at this difficult time for high street retailers.
 You can find social media resources and more information here.